kenken64/NUSISS-DevOpsEng/workshop/workshop1.md

 INFO: Jenkins is fully up and running
 ```

+Stop the process by pressing Ctrl + C

 ### Accessing Jenkins
 Once Jenkins is up and running, one can access Jenkins from the link − http://localhost:8080
 This link will bring up the Jenkins dashboard.